 In rare cases, the body may not properly integrate the new bone material, leading to a failed graft.
 Persistent, severe pain that lasts beyond the first 3 to 4 days can be a symptom of this.
 This type of pain is often described as a deep, throbbing sensation that doesn’t respond well to medication.
 You might also notice small, sand-like granules of the bone graft material coming out of the site after the first few days.
 While graft failure is uncommon, recognizing the signs is important.
 Our team has extensive experience with these procedures and can provide the expert dental services needed to address any complications and find the right solution for you.

-Pain Radiating to Your Throat or Jaw
+What if Pain Spreads to Your Throat or Jaw?

 Pay close attention to where you feel the pain.
 Discomfort should be localized to the surgical site.
 If you notice the pain starting to spread or radiate from the graft area into your jaw, ear, or down your throat, it’s a definite red flag.
 This can indicate that an infection is spreading to surrounding tissues or that a nerve is being affected.
 Radiating pain is not a typical part of the healing process.
 Be sure to describe the exact location and path of the pain when you speak with your surgeon, as this information can help them diagnose the problem quickly and accurately.

-Fever, Chills, or Other Body Symptoms
+Don’t Ignore Fever, Chills, or Body Aches

 An infection doesn’t always stay in one place.
 If a localized infection at your bone graft site becomes more serious, it can affect your entire body.
 This is known as a systemic infection, and it requires immediate medical attention.
 Symptoms include developing a fever, getting the chills, or feeling unusually tired and unwell.
 These flu-like symptoms, when combined with throbbing oral pain, are a clear sign that your body is fighting a significant infection.
 Don’t dismiss these signs as unrelated; they are often connected to your oral surgery.
 Contacting your expert dental team is the best course of action.